Events for Adults

 Volunteers can help you with your laptop, phone, tablet, or e-reader.

 Available for all ages by appointment only.
-Call to find out about availability!
-(914) 478-3307 or email Allee at amanning@hastingslibrary.org for more information.
+Call the Library or email amanning@hastingslibrary.org to find out about availability or more information.

 Sponsored by the Hastings Outreach Program, Hastings Senior Council, Hastings Public Library and Destination Hastings.